Sheck Wes

-Wes is jointly signed to Travis Scott's Cactus Jack and Kanye West's GOOD Music record labels, under the aegis of Interscope Records.
+In February 2018, Wes signed a recording contract with Travis Scott's Cactus Jack and Kanye West's GOOD Music, in a joint venture with Interscope Records.

 Early life

 Khadimou Rassoul Cheikh Fall was born on September 10, 1998, in the Harlem neighborhood of New York City to parents of Senegalese descent.
 Fall was raised in a Muslim household.
 At age five, he and his mother, Ella Kingsland, moved to Milwaukee, Wisconsin, where he lived for nine years.
 At 14, he moved back to New York.
 Fall began making music at age 11, to relieve stress due to his troubled childhood as he was raised in a hostile environment.
 While in high school, basketball became a major extracurricular pursuit, but he attracted interest from a fashion talent scout, leading him to skip a playoff game to participate in the Madison Square Garden unveiling of the Yeezy Season 3 collection.

 Music career

 2018–2019: Mudboy

 On February 2, 2018, Wes signed to Kanye West's GOOD Music and Travis Scott's Cactus Jack Records label alongside Interscope.
 Wes made a guest appearance on Scott's third studio album Astroworld on the song "No Bystanders" alongside American rapper Juice Wrld.
 On October 2, Wes announced his debut studio album titled Mudboy which was released just three days after.
 On March 19, Wes released a new single under the Cactus Jack label called YKTS.